mnwelcome/mn-lgbt-transplants-dev/resources.md

 - [Trails and Parks](https://www.exploreminnesota.com/things-to-do/outdoor-adventures#!grid~~~Featured~1~~)
 - [Healthcare](https://www.exploreminnesota.com/minnesota-healthcare-guide)
 - [Accessability](https://www.exploreminnesota.com/minnesota-accessibility)
+- [Help me Connect](https://helpmeconnect.web.health.state.mn.us/HelpMeConnect/) A navigator connecting expectant families, families with young children (birth – 8 years old) and those working with families to services in their local communities that support healthy child development and family well-being
+- [MinnesotaHelp](https://www.minnesotahelp.info/) Search for services that help older Minnesotans and people with disabilities.
+Can be filtered to LGBT friendly

 ## Outside the Twin Cities
 - [MedCity REFUGE](https://medcityrefuge.org/): a nonprofit which supports those coming to Rochester, MN for gender-affirming care